Discrete Poincar\'e and Trace Inequalities for the Hybridizable Discontinuous Galerkin Method: Discrete Poincar e Inequality

 \subsection{Poincar\'e Inequalities in $\Xhk$}

 In this part, our goal is to prove the Poincaré inequalities for the space $\Xhk$.
-Before proceeding with the proof, it's crucial to recognize that $\uhath\in\Fhk$ is generally a $\Pk$ function, not a $\Pzero$ function.
+Before proceeding with the proof, it's crucial to recognize that $\uhath\in\Fhk$ is generally a {piecewise polynomial function instead of a piecewise constant function}.
 For the CR lifting operator to be applicable, we need to transform these piecewise polynomial functions into piecewise constant ones.
 Thus, for a boundary face $e$ and a function $\uhath\in\Fhk$, we take:

 Then $\uhataverage\in \Pzero(\partial \Th)$ is introduced as a piecewise constant function that averages $\uhath$ on each boundary segment, defined by:

 This procedure converts $\uhath$ into the piecewise constant function $\uhataverage$ within $\Fhk$, facilitating the unique definition of a corresponding CR element by the CR lifting operator $\CRlifting$.